 All newly-admitted freshman students are required to attend a University Orientation Session.
 Students will not be allowed to enroll until they have attended such a session.
 For students who declare Pre-Nursing as their intended major such student will attend a break-out nursing session as part of the orientation.
 As part of the University orientation Session, the Nursing Advisors will provide newly-admitted students with information on requirements for the major, any supplemental program admission criteria, if applicable, general education requirements, other requirements needed to graduate, and the advisors will assist students with registering for their first semester of courses.
 Newly-admitted transfer students will all receive an evaluation at the time of attending the University Orientation, with a thorough review of prior coursework and what courses will be accepted here at CSU Channel Islands toward the BSN degree.
-For students who change their major to Pre-Nursing after entering the University, and for prospective Nursing students, the Nursing Advisors offer regularly-scheduled Nursing Information Sessions on campus twice per semester (for schedule see nursing website).
+For students whose major is Pre-Nursing, and for prospective Nursing students, the Nursing Department offers regularly-scheduled Nursing Information Sessions twice per semester (for schedule see nursing website).
 For students who live outside the area, information is provided by the Nursing Web Site at: http://nursing.csuci.edu.
 For prospective students who are attending a California Community College; students are encouraged to seek assistance from a Counselor at that Community College.